zekemanalo/portfolio/README.md

 **Security Analyst** @ [JPMorgan Chase & Co.](https://www.theforage.com) _(April 2024)_ <br>
 JPMorgan Chase & Co.
 Cybersecurity Job Simulation on Forage
-  - Analyze a Large Dataset of Fraud in Financial Payment Services
+  - Analyzed a Large Dataset of Fraud in Financial Payment Services
-  - Learn About Application Security Fundamentals and Put it to Use on Your Own Website
+  - Learned About Application Security Fundamentals and Put it to Use on Your Own Website
-  - Design and Develop a System to Tighten Access to Sensitive Information (Bonus Task)
+  - Designed and Develop a System to Tighten Access to Sensitive Information (Bonus Task)

 **Security Analyst** @ [Mastercard](https://www.theforage.com) _(April 2024)_ <br>
 Mastercard Cybersecurity virtual experience program intern on Forage